Akhil-Pothanapalli/Player_SWOT/README.md

 But stats are structured and commentery isn't.
 So the best way is to create a model is using neural networks.
 But let's not jump ahead of steps.

 Let us start with Data Collection.

+There are two kinds of data generated
+1. Event data - The stats that we've discussed and
+2. Tracking data ( private) - the ball tracking data, used to determine the path, false-shot rate etc., this is huge data and is not available to public.

+Now I've gone through the stats data and found out - https://www.espncricinfo.com/records/trophy/team-match-results/indian-premier-league-117 this to be a nice fit to start on.